openstack/ironic/doc/source/drivers/oneview.rst

 * The Enclosure used for testing was the ``BladeSystem c7000 Enclosure G2``.

-* The drivers should work on HP Proliant Gen8 and Gen9 Servers supported by OneView 2.0 and above.
+* The drivers should work on HP Proliant Gen8 and Gen9 Servers supported by OneView 2.0 and above, or any hardware whose network can be managed by OneView's ServerProfile.
 It has been tested with the following servers:

   - Proliant BL460c Gen8
   - Proliant BL465c Gen8
   - Proliant DL360 Gen9 (starting with python-oneviewclient 2.1.0)

+  Notice here that to the driver work correctly with Gen8 and Gen9 DL servers in general, the hardware also needs to run version 4.2.3 of iLO, with Redfish.

 Drivers
 =======